-Opportunity and Growth Institute
+Opportunity and Inclusive Growth Institute

 David Autor is a professor and associate department head of the Massachusetts Institute of Technology Department of Economics.
 He is also the director of the School Effectiveness and Inequality Initiative, a research program based in the MIT Department of Economics.
 SEII focuses on the economics of education and the connections between human capital and the American income distribution.
 Autor is a faculty research associate of the National Bureau of Economic Research and editor in chief of the Journal of Economic Perspectives, and has served on the board of editors at the American Economic Journal: Applied Economics and the Journal of Labor Economics.

 Marianne Bertrand is the Chris P. Dialynas Distinguished Service Professor of Economics at the University of Chicago Booth School of Business.
-She is a Research Fellow at the National Bureau of Economic Research, the Center for Economic Policy Research, and the Institute for the Study of Labor.
+She is a research fellow at the National Bureau of Economic Research, the Center for Economic Policy Research, and the Institute for the Study of Labor.
 Bertrand is an applied microeconomist whose research covers the fields of labor economics, corporate finance, and development economics.
 She is co-director of Chicago Booth's Social Enterprise Initiative and director of the Poverty Lab at the University of Chicago Urban Labs.
 She is also a member of the board of directors for the Abdul Latif Jameel Poverty Action Lab.
 Bertrand serves as co-editor of the American Economic Review.

 Janet Currie is the Henry Putnam Professor of Economics and Public Affairs at Princeton University and the co-director of Princeton's Center for Health and Wellbeing.
 She also co-directs the Program on Families and Children at the National Bureau of Economic Research.
 She is on the board of reviewing editors of Science and has served as the editor of the Journal of Economic Literature and on the editorial board of the Quarterly Journal of Economics.
 Her research focuses on health and wellbeing, especially of children.
 She has written about early intervention programs, programs to expand health insurance and improve health care, public housing, and food and nutrition programs.
 Her current research focuses on socioeconomic differences in health and access to health care, environmental threats to health, and mental health.

 William A. ("Sandy") Darity Jr. is the Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics and the director of the Samuel DuBois Cook Center on Social Equity at Duke University.
 He has served as chair of the Department of African and African American Studies and was the founding director of the Research Network on Racial and Ethnic Inequality at Duke.
-Darity's research focuses on inequality by race, class and ethnicity, stratification economics, schooling and the racial achievement gap, North-South theories of trade and development, skin shade and labor market outcomes, the economics of reparations, the Atlantic slave trade and the Industrial Revolution, the history of economics, and the social psychological effects of exposure to unemployment.
+Darity's research focuses on inequality by race, class, and ethnicity; stratification economics, schooling, and the racial achievement gap; North-South theories of trade and development, skin shade, and labor market outcomes; the economics of reparations, the Atlantic slave trade, and the Industrial Revolution; the history of economics; and the social psychological effects of exposure to unemployment.

 Esther Duflo is the Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics in the Department of Economics at the Massachusetts Institute of Technology and a co-founder and co-director of the Abdul Latif Jameel Poverty Action Lab.
 In her research, she seeks to understand the economic lives of the poor, with the aim to help design and evaluate social policies.
 With Abhijit Banerjee, she wrote Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty, which won the Financial Times and Goldman Sachs Business Book of the Year Award in 2011 and has been translated into 17 languages.